Gain an All-round Education in Horticulture

-The Certificate in Horticulture (Ornamental Horticulture) is a vocationally oriented course comprising core studies (general horticulture) and stream studies specific to ornamental horticulture.
+The Certificate in Horticulture (Ornamental Horticulture) is a vocationally oriented course comprising core studies in general horticulture and stream studies specific to ornamental horticulture.

 The objective of the course is to:

-The Certificate in Horticulture involves the areas of work:
+The Certificate in Horticulture involves the following areas of study:

 - CORE STUDIES - this involves at least 300 hours, divided into 15 lessons, approx. half of the course.